-September 16, Day 9: Skagit Wildlife Area and Padilla Bay.
+September 15, Day 9: Skagit Wildlife Area and Padilla Bay.
 Fidalgo Island sits immediately adjacent to the mainland.
 We will spend a full day today birding at nearby sites within the greater area known as the Skagit Flats, focusing on several units within the Skagit Wildlife Area.

-The large floodplain associated with the Skagit River, near its terminus at Skagit Bay, are among the most important lands for both agriculture and wildlife in the state of Washington.
+The large floodplain associated with the Skagit River, near its terminus at Skagit Bay, is one of the most important lands for both agriculture and wildlife in the state of Washington.
 Within this area exists the Skagit Wildlife Area, a state managed complex of lands, or units, totaling 12,600 acres, used for agricultural production and wildlife habitat.
 The varied habitats of the Skagit Wildlife Area includes open water, island shoreline, tidal mudflats and marshes, forested uplands, and agricultural land.
 The area offers good birding year-round, and September is often an outstanding time to be here.
 The abundance of shoreline and mudflats may host many species of shorebirds while the season's first waterfowl are also arriving.
 Landbirds are typically in evidence, with stands of trees and brush tangles holding an array of resident species, migrant sparrows, and other birds.
 All of these attract Peregrine Falcons and Merlins, which could be seen anywhere.

-We will spend the entire day in fairly close proximity to the hotel, which will allow for an easy and relaxed pace.
+We will spend the entire day in fairly close to the hotel, which will allow for an easy and relaxed pace.
 Our travels will likely take us along the shores of Padilla and Skagit bays, visiting sites where we anticipate the birding to be most productive.
 In its final stretch before entering Skagit Bay, the Skagit River forms two branches.
 The area of land in between the branches is called Fir Island.
 We will almost certainly spend time on Fir Island.

 A varied list of species is possible today representing an impressive suite of bird families.
 Among the possibilities are an array of waterfowl, shorebirds, raptors, landbirds, blackbirds and more.
-Some of the birds we'll seek include California Quail; Caspian Tern; Osprey; Northern Harrier; American Pipit; Spotted Towhee; Fox, White-crowned, and Golden-crowned sparrows; Dark-eyed Junco; Orange-crowned Warbler; and Brewer's Blackbird.
-We'll watch especially for some of the more uncommon and rarer shorebirds, birds that occur annually in small numbers, or perhaps only every few others.
-Among these are American and Pacific golden-plovers, Buff-breasted Sandpiper, and Ruff.
-September also is the best time to watch for the very rare Sharp-tailed Sandpiper, an Asiatic species that turns up occasionally in the fall.
+Some of the birds we'll seek include California Quail; Caspian Tern; Osprey; Northern Harrier; American Pipit; Spotted Towhee; Fox, White-crowned, and Golden-crowned sparrows; Dark-eyed Junco;